zkat/npx/README.md

 ## SHELL AUTO FALLBACK

+You can configure `npx` to run as your default fallback command when you type something in the command line but the command is not found.
+This includes installing packages that were not found in the local prefix either.

+Currently, `zsh`, `bash`, and `fish` are supported.
+You can access these completion scripts using `npx --shell-auto-fallback <shell>`.

-To install permanently, add the relevant line to your `~/.bashrc`, `~/.zshrc`, `~/.config/fish/config.fish`, or as needed.
+To install permanently, add the relevant line below to your `~/.bashrc`, `~/.zshrc`, `~/.config/fish/config.fish`, or as needed.
 To install just for the shell session, simply run the line.

-Be warned that this _will_ send (almost) all your missed commands over the internet, then fetch and execute code automatically.

 ### For Bash: